 The rocket must return to earth safely and at a velocity that presents no hazard.
 An entry which has any heavy structural part or an expended motor casing separate from the rest and fall to earth without any form of recovery device will be disqualified.
+An entry whose parachute does not come out of the rocket body at all will be disqualified.
 The rocket must be allowed to land at the end of flight without human intervention (catching) and the flight will be disqualified if there is such intervention.

-8. RETURNS
+9. RETURNS